-To help guarantee the availability of continuing funds to pay for this work, Meningitis Now aims to maintain a broad base of funding sources.
-The purpose of this policy is to ensure clarity and openness to all our stakeholders.
+To help guarantee the availability of continuing funds to pay for this work, Meningitis Now aims to maintain a broad base of fundraising activities.
+The purpose of this policy is to ensure clarity and transparency about how we raise our funds.

 We actively seek to work with external organisations and individuals to achieve shared objectives however it is vital that we maintain our independence and do not allow any external partnership to bring the reputation of Meningitis Now into disrepute.

 Meningitis Now’s key principles of responsible fundraising are: